There are more than 8 million

 Veterans United Home Loans

-A personal loan is one option to consider for a tiny home.
+are one option to consider for a tiny home buyer.
 Because the costs can be much lower than for a conventional home, a personal loan may be enough to cover the costs.
 However, different personal loans come with different rates, fees, and requirements, so check out the best personal loans